Sticky toffee pudding is a warm sponge cake made with dates and black treacle, served with toffee sauce. A contemporary classic English dessert.

 Homemade, home baked cakes, tarts and chocolatey treats.
 As well as ever difficult to find traditional bread and butter pudding.

-One of my enduring memories of Christmas as a child, was finding the sixpence inside the brandy drenched Christmas pudding.
+One of my enduring memories of Christmas, is finding the sixpence inside the brandy drenched Christmas pudding.

 Patiently waiting for the adults after switching off the lights.
 All the oohing and aahing, as the flaming pudding was brought to the table.
 I wasn’t particularly interested in the brandy butter either.
 It was the shiny new sixpence and a years good luck which I was after.